 What Does Disability Meanfor Social Security?

 Disability means different things in different programs.
-How a person identifies themselves with a disability can be very different than how Social Security defines “disability”.
-This definition becomes even more important when someone transitions from childhood benefits to adulthood benefits.
+How you define disability can be very different than how Social Security defines “disability”.
+This definition becomes even more important when someone transitions from benefits as a child to an adult.

-Social Security considers a child to have a disability if they have a physical or mental condition that seriously limits their activities and is expected to last for at least 1 year or end in death.
+Social Security considers a child to have a disability if they have a physical or mental condition that seriously limits their activities.
+This condition must also be expected to last for at least 1 year or end in death.

-Social Security’s definition of disability changes when a child turns 18 years old.
+Social Security's definition of disability changes when a child turns 18 years old.
 Even though the condition may not change, Social Security might determine that the person no longer has a disability.
-This can be super tough to understand.
+This can be really hard to understand.

 Help with NavigatingChanges Between Childhood and Adulthood

 reviewing information received from Social Security, or